-Kaiser Permanente National Claims Administration - Northwest PO Box 370050 Denver, CO 80237-9998
+Kaiser Foundation Health Plan of the Northwest National Claims Administration - Northwest PO Box 370050 Denver, CO 80237-9998

 Deadline for filing your claim

 Send us all of the documents for your claim as soon as possible.
 You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.
 Once we pay benefits, there is a three year limitation on the re-issuance of uncashed checks.